Introduction:

 (2) If any police other than the officer in charge of the police station seize any property then he must report such seizure to that officer.

-(3) 1 Every police officer having jurisdiction should report to the Magistrate which is mentioned under sub-section (1).
+(3) Every police officer having jurisdiction should report to the Magistrate which is mentioned under sub-section (1).
 When the property is seized and it cannot be transported to the court or cannot be provided with safe custody then the police officer may give the property back.
 But the person should execute a bond and undertake to produce the property before the court when required.”

-Claiming of property:
+Claiming of Property:

 If the police officer seizes any property during the investigation then he should give a receipt and the receipt will declare the items the police officer have in their custody.
 And police officer may give the property back which are not necessary for their custody and may retain certain property which is required for evidence or for other purposes of the court.
+In such cases, you must consult one of the best property lawyer in West Bengal to claim the police seize property.

-Purpose of seizing the property:
+Purpose of Seizing the Property:

 1. Safe Keeping.
 The police have the power to seize valuable property such as money, jewellery, expensive electronics to provide safe custody of the properties from theft or from other offences.